4 Ways To Get A Green Card On Your Own

 3. EB5 Investor Visa

-The EB-5 investor visa option is for investors and entrepreneurs who make a major investment in a U.S. company.
+The EB-5 investor visa is another pathway to consider when evaluating how to get a green card through investment in a U.S. business.
 Essentially, the basis for the EB5 green card option is to encourage foreign investors to invest in U.S. companies and create U.S. jobs.
 To obtain an EB5 visa, you do not need a sponsor.
 You can self-petition for an EB5 visa.

 With regard to requirements for the EB5 classification, a person must invest $1,050,000 and must have their investment lead to the creation of 10 full time jobs for U.S. workers.
 The investment amount can be $800,000 (rather than $1,050,000) if the individual plans to invest in a company located in an area that is classified as a Targeted Employment Area (an area either experiencing high unemployment or a rural area).